supposedly/nutshell/README.md

 Notice: these are the exact same transitions, only intertwined, and this crucial difference prevents the Nutshell version from behaving as it should.

-Nutshell 0.4.0 introduced *macros*, Python functions invoked from Nutshell that can resultant transitions.
+Nutshell 0.4.0 introduced *macros*, Python functions invoked from Nutshell that can modify spans of resultant transitions.
-The `weave` macro that comes with Nutshell, for example, is used in Brew.ruel as follows:
+The `weave` macro that comes with Nutshell, for example, can be used in Brew.ruel as follows:

 ```rb
 @NUTSHELL Brew